epccs/RPUno/Digital/README.md

 ## Firmware Upload

-With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.
+With a serial port connection (set the BOOTLOAD_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.

 ```
+sudo apt-get install git gcc-avr binutils-avr gdb-avr avr-libc avrdude
 git clone https://github.com/epccs/RPUno/
 cd /RPUno/Digital
-rsutherland@conversion:~/Samba/RPUno/Digital$ make bootload
+make bootload
 ...
 avrdude done.
 Thank you.
 ```

 Now connect with picocom (or ilk).
-Note I am often at another computer doing this through SSH.
-The Samba folder is for editing the files from Windows.

 ```
 #exit is C-a, C-x